Difference Between Metaphor and Analogy

 Metaphors do not need any new adjectives of any kind.

-An analogy is a simple literary device that aims at comparing two completely different objects using comparative terms for adding emphasis.
-There is no restriction on the usage of bridging phrases or the terms which are commonly attributed only to similes.
+An analogy is a simple literary device that aims at comparing two completely different objects using comparative terms to add emphasis.
+There is no restriction on the usage of bridging phrases or terms commonly attributed only to similes.

 Comparison Table